gamtiq/frontend-tools/README.md

 * [Awesome Algorithms](https://github.com/tayllan/awesome-algorithms) - a curated list of awesome places to learn and/or practice algorithms.
 * [Inside look at modern web browser](https://developer.chrome.com/blog/inside-browser-part1/)
 * [Keep a Changelog](https://keepachangelog.com/) - make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.
-* [Overview of the RenderingNG architecture](https://developer.chrome.com/blog/renderingng-architecture/) - overview of the Chrome RenderingNG architecture goals and key properties.
+* [Overview of the RenderingNG architecture](https://developer.chrome.com/docs/chromium/renderingng-architecture) - how Chromium RenderingNG's component pieces are set up, and how the rendering pipeline flows through them.
 * [The cost of small modules](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules/) (outdated) - demonstrates that small modules can have a surprisingly high performance cost depending on your choice of bundler and module system.
 * [The cost of transpiling es2015 in 2016](https://github.com/samccone/The-cost-of-transpiling-es2015-in-2016) (outdated)
 * [What Do the Popular JavaScript Tools Depend On?](https://www.telerik.com/blogs/popular-javascript-tools-depend) (outdated)